- County: Monroe

 The Cedars Preserve takes its name from the 20-acre stand of eastern red cedars dominating the hill at the center of the property.
 The large blocks of limestone and a small wooden shed are the last remnants of a limestone quarry that closed in the 1960s.
 Legend has it that an earlier quarry was active until the owner perished aboard the Titanic in 1912.
-It is a particularly good spot to enjoy early spring wildflowers.

 - From the intersection of Old SR 37 and Ketcham Rd, go west on Ketcham for 3.6 mi, passing Cedar Bluffs Nature Preserve on your left under the power lines.